Gary Cooper: Acting style and reputation

 Cooper's style of underplaying before the camera surprised many of his directors and fellow actors.
 Even in his earliest feature films, he recognized the camera's ability to pick up slight gestures and facial movements.
 Commenting on Cooper's performance in Sergeant York, director Howard Hawks observed, "He worked very hard and yet he didn't seem to be working.
 He was a strange actor because you'd look at him during a scene and you'd think ... this isn't going to be any good.
 But when you saw the rushes in the projection room the next day you could read in his face all the things he'd been thinking."
 Sam Wood, who directed Cooper in four films, had similar observations about Cooper's performance in Pride of the Yankees, noting, "What I thought was underplaying turned out to be just the right approach.
 On the screen he's perfect, yet on the set you'd swear it's the worst job of acting in the history of motion pictures."

 Fellow actors admired his abilities as an actor.
 Commenting on her two films playing opposite Cooper, actress Ingrid Bergman concluded, "The personality of this man was so enormous, so overpowering – and that expression in his eyes and his face, it was so delicate and so underplayed.
 You just didn't notice it until you saw it on the screen.
 I thought he was marvelous; the most underplaying and the most natural actor I ever worked with."

 Tom Hanks declared, "In only one scene in the first film to win the Academy Award for Best Picture, we see the future of screen acting in the form of Gary Cooper.
 He is quiet and natural, somehow different from the other cast members.
 He does something mysterious with his eyes and shoulders that is much more like 'being' than 'acting'."

 Daniel Day-Lewis said, "I don't particularly like westerns as a genre, but I do love certain westerns.
-'High Noon' means a lot to me – I love the purity and the honesty, I love Gary Cooper in that film, the idea of the last man standing."
+High Noon means a lot to me – I love the purity and the honesty, I love Gary Cooper in that film, the idea of the last man standing."

 Chris Pratt stated, "I started watching Westerns when I was shooting in London about four or five years ago.
 I really fell in love with Gary Cooper, and his stuff.
 That sucked me into the Westerns.
 Before, I never got engrossed in the story.
-I'd just dip in, and there were guys in horses in black and white.
-High Noon's later Gary Cooper, I liked that.
-But I liked 'The Westerner'.
+I'd just dip in, and there were guys on horses in black and white.
+High Noons later Gary Cooper, I liked that.
+But I liked The Westerner.
 That's my favorite one.
 I have that poster hung up in my house because I really like that one."